dirkroorda/laf-fabric/docs/texts/API-reference.rst

 Back to your notebook.
 Say::

-    from etcbc import preprocess
+    from etcbc.preprocess import prepare

+    processor.load('your source', '--', 'your task',
+        {
+            "xmlids": {"node": False, "edge": False},
+            "features": { ... your features ...},
+            "prepare": prepare,
+        }
+    )

 then the following will happen:

 * LAF-Fabric checks whether file *Z/etcbc/zG00(node_sort)* and *Z/etcbc/zG00(node_sort_inv)* exist next to the binary compiled data, and whether these files are newer than your module *preprocess.py*.
 * If so, it loads this data from disk.
-* If not, it will execute the *node_order* function, which sorts the nodes more completely than LAF-Fabric can, and write this data to disk in *Z/etcbc/zG00(node_sort)* and it also computes *node_order_inv* in order to get an inverse: *Z/etcbc/zG00(node_sort_inv)*.
+* If not, it will execute the *node_order* function in *preprocess.py*, which sorts the nodes more completely than LAF-Fabric can, and write this data to disk in *Z/etcbc/zG00(node_sort)* and it also computes *node_order_inv* in order to get an inverse: *Z/etcbc/zG00(node_sort_inv)*.

 Note that these functions can be programmed using the API of LAF-Fabric itself.
 Preparing data always takes place after full loading.